 Not only will this allow your treatment team to plan the right medications, but it will also assist them in choosing the best therapies for you.
 This is crucial if you have a dual diagnosis and need mental health treatment along with addiction treatment.

 There are a variety of medications your team can choose from to help you detox, depending on the type of substance abuse and its severity.

-Once you complete the detox process, your treatment team can begin planning the addiction treatment you need to find lasting recovery from drugs or alcohol.
+Once you complete the detox process, your treatment team can begin planning the addiction treatment you need to find lasting recovery from alcohol.
 Inpatient treatment can be a good next step because it offers a high level of structure and support.
 It is a valuable option for people who have a high risk of relapsing.

-Outpatient care such as artial hospitalization or intensive outpatient treatment can be other options.
+Outpatient care such as partial hospitalization or intensive outpatient treatment can be other options.
 If you have responsibilities you cannot take a break from to attend residential treatment, outpatient care will allow you to return home each night but still offers hours of treatment each day.
 Both types of treatment, inpatient and outpatient, almost always offer support groups, individual therapy, group therapy, family therapy, and other treatment modalities.

 Many treatment centers offer medication-assisted treatment during rehab, allowing you to focus on recovery without worrying about cravings.
 Not having the stress of these cravings can help prevent relapses.

 Studies show that alcoholism rewire the brain, making it more difficult for people with substance use disorders to be able to stop using on their own.
 If you feel you show some of the red flags of developing a substance use disorder, seek professional help and treatment.
 If you would like to be the hero of your own story and need help finding a treatment facility, the best first step you can take is to reach out to us at Quit Alcohol.
 Contact us today to learn more about your treatment options.